-Pros Cons: • Provides a strong incentive for the private partner to ensure high availability and performance of the infrastructure, as their revenue is tied to it.
-The public sector still bears the ultimate risk of fin infrastructure, as they are responsible for making payments. • • Risks related to maintenance and operation are transferred to the private partner, relieving the public sector of these responsibilities.
-The availability model can be complex to set up ar terms of the availability payments and the metrics availability must be carefully defined and monitor used to measure • Allows the public sector to benefit from the private partner's expertise and efficiency in infrastructure operation and maintenance.
-The private partner may prioritize availability over the infrastructure's performance, leading to negle important factors such as safety or sustainability. • • Provides stable cash flow to the private partner, as payments are based on availability rather than usage.
-The availability model may not be appropriate for infrastructure projects, as some projects may not to the measurement of availability in a meaningfu lend themselves
+Pros Cons: • Provides a strong incentive for the private partner to ensure high availability and performance of the infrastructure, as their revenue is tied to it. • The public sector still bears the ultimate risk of financing the infrastructure, as they are responsible for making the availability payments. • Risks related to maintenance and operation are transferred to the private partner, relieving the public sector of these responsibilities. • The availability model can be complex to set up and manage, as the terms of the availability payments and the metrics used to measure availability must be carefully defined and monitored. • Allows the public sector to benefit from the private partner's expertise and efficiency in infrastructure operation and maintenance. • The private partner may prioritize availability over other aspects of the infrastructure's performance, leading to neglect of other important factors such as safety or sustainability. • Provides stable cash flow to the private partner, as payments are based on availability rather than usage. • The availability model may not be appropriate for all types of infrastructure projects, as some projects may not lend themselves to the measurement of availability in a meaningful way.

-12.8.3.6 Multi-Rail operator
+12.6.4.6 Multi-Rail operator